 To me, lust happens when you have little to go on about a person beyond their physical looks.
 And yes, that wonderful chemistry that happens when two people are physically compatible plays a large role.
+According to SelfDevelopShop, this chemistry is responsible for changes in people’s hormones and their neurotransmitter triggers.
 But without more data for your heart to process, lust may be simply a physical reaction to another human.

 So while you might think you love this guy, if you haven’t been dating more than a few weeks, it may just be lust.
 That doesn’t mean it can’t turn into something more, but realize that you’re not there yet.
 You don’t know him well enough to experience the true definition of love.